-For a data center, the controller and service-node roles are performed by separate Cisco IOS XE SD-WAN devices.
+For a data center, the controller and service-node roles are performed by separate Cisco IOS XE Catalyst SD-WAN devices.
 This optimizes performance and enables handling more traffic.

-The service-node is an external node that has control connections to vManage to receive configurations.
+The service-node is an external node that has control connections to Cisco SD-WAN Manager to receive configurations.

-The service-node Cisco IOS XE SD-WAN device must have an underlay connection to the controller on the global VRF to establish an appnay tunnel.
+The service-node Cisco IOS XE Catalyst SD-WAN device must have an underlay connection to the controller on the global VRF to establish an appnay tunnel.